Jupiter Icy Moons Explorer: Jupiter's atmosphere and magnetosphere

 Juice will repeatedly map Jupiter's atmosphere and use its instruments to explore the poorly understood middle and upper atmosphere, focusing on the processes connecting the various layers and measuring, for the first time, the winds in Jupiter's middle atmosphere.
-This will expand our knowledge about the transport of energy between various regions of the atmosphere and illuminate the processes behind the longevity of the Great Red Spot and other weather systems.
-Juice will also explore the magnetosphere of Jupiter in great detail and focus on its interactions with the Galilean moons, especially the processes transporting plasma from Io to the icy moons.
+These observations are expected to deepen our understanding of the transport of energy between various regions of the atmosphere and the processes behind the longevity of the Great Red Spot and other weather systems.
+Juice will also conduct detailed studies of Jupiter’s magnetosphere and focus on its interactions with the Galilean moons, especially the processes transporting plasma from Io to the icy moons.